Ezekiel 23 – Oholah and Oholibah

 b.
 She lusted for her lovers, the neighboring Assyrians: Before the Assyrians conquered Israel she followed her attraction to their gods, their power, their protection, and their ways.
 This repeats an irony expressed before in Ezekiel; when God’s people reject Him and embrace the idols of the nations, He allows those nations to conquer His people.

 i.
 We imagine the small kingdom of Israel looking with awe and envy upon the mighty empire of the Assyrians.
 Though they feared them, they also noticed their power and wealth, their influence and fame.
 Israel thought that by worshipping Assyria’s gods, adopting their morals, and embracing their customs they also could gain some of that power and fame.
-It was a foolish rejection of their covenant God and embrace of idolatry.
+They foolishly rejected their covenant God and embraced idolatry.

 ii.
 “Samaria had no true faith in the living God, so she looked to the Assyrians to help her.
 The picture here is that of a prostitute seeking a lover to care for her and the language is quite graphic.
 Samaria not only welcomed Assyria’s soldiers but also Assyria’s idols, and the religion of the Northern Kingdom became a strange mixture of Mosaic Law and Assyrian idolatry (2 Kings 17:6–15).”
 (Wiersbe)